pymanga/pyMANGA/PopulationLib/Dispersal/Distance2Parent/Distance2Parent.md

 ### getDistances

 The distance between the parent plant and seedlings is determined using the chosen probability density function, drawn from the [numpy random generator](https://numpy.org/doc/stable/reference/random/legacy.html).

+When the Weibull distribution is chosen, the distance from the parent to the seedling (dist2parent) is adjusted by a scaling factor (self.scale).
+By default, this is set to 1, which matches Numpy’s original calculation.
+However, the scaling factor can be adjusted to modify the model.
+For all other distributions, such as normal, uniform, exponential, gamma, and lognormal, the positions of the seedlings are calculated directly using Numpy’s implementation without additional adjustments.

 The number of seedlings (`N`) is defined by the plant's production, which is handled in the `pyMANGA.PopulationLib.Production` module.

 ## Application & Restrictions